Merlin (bird): Systematics

 The relationships of the merlin are not resolved to satisfaction.
-In size, shape and coloration, it is fairly distinct among living falcons.
+In size, shape, and coloration, it is fairly distinct among living falcons.
 The red-necked falcon is sometimes considered more closely related to the merlin than other falcons, but this seems to be a coincidence due to similar hunting habits; it could not be confirmed in more recent studies.
-Indeed, the merlin seems to represent a lineage distinct from other living falcons since at least the Early Pliocene, some 5 Ma (million years ago).
-As suggested by biogeography and DNA sequence data, it might be part of an ancient non-monophyletic radiation of Falco species from Europe to North America, alongside the ancestors of forms such as the American kestrel (F. sparvierus), and the aplomado falcon (F. femoralis) and its relatives.
+Indeed, the merlin seems to represent a lineage distinct from other living falcons since at least the Early Pliocene, some 5 million years ago (Mya).
+As suggested by biogeographical and DNA sequence data, it might be part of an ancient nonmonophyletic radiation of Falco species from Europe to North America, alongside the ancestors of forms such as the American kestrel (F. sparvierus) and the aplomado falcon (F. femoralis) and its relatives.
 A relationship with the red-necked falcon (F. chicquera) was once proposed based on their phenetic similarity, but this is not considered likely today.
-More recently, a genetic link to two tropical African species, grey kestrel Falco ardosiaceus and dickinson's kestrel F. dickinsoni has been found.
+More recently, a genetic link to two tropical African species, grey kestrel Falco ardosiaceus and Dickinson's kestrel F. dickinsoni, has been found.

-In that regard, a fossil falcon from the Early Blancan (4.3–4.8 Ma) Rexroad Formation of Kansas.
-Known from an almost complete right coracoid (specimen UMMP V29107) and some tarsometatarsus, tibiotarsus and humerus pieces (V27159, V57508-V57510, V57513-V57514), this prehistoric falcon was slightly smaller than a merlin and apparently a bit more stout-footed, but otherwise quite similar.
-It was part of the Fox Canyon and Rexroad Local Faunas, and may have been the ancestor of the living merlins or its close relative.
-With its age quite certainly pre-dating the split between the Eurasian and North American merlins, the fossil falcon supports the idea of the merlin lineage originating in North America, or rather the colonization thereof.
+Supporting this ancient timeline, a fossil falcon was discovered in the Early Blancan (4.3–4.8 Mya) Rexroad Formation of Kansas.
+Known from an almost complete right coracoid (specimen UMMP V29107) and some tarsometatarsus, tibiotarsus, and humerus pieces (V27159, V57508-V57510, V57513-V57514), this prehistoric falcon was slightly smaller than a merlin and apparently a bit more stout-footed, but otherwise quite similar.
+It was part of the Fox Canyon and Rexroad local faunas and may have been the ancestor of the living merlin or its close relative.
+With its age quite certainly antedating the split between the Eurasian and North American merlins, the fossil falcon supports the idea of the merlin lineage originating in North America, or rather the colonization thereof.
 After adapting to its ecological niche, ancient merlins would have spread to Eurasia again, with gene flow being interrupted as the Beringia and Greenland regions became icebound in the Quaternary glaciation.

 Subspecies

 That the merlin has a long-standing presence on both sides of the Atlantic is evidenced by the degree of genetic distinctness between Eurasian and North American populations.
-They are probably best considered distinct species, with gene flow having ceased at least a million years ago, but probably more; but more study is required, particularly in the less-sampled subspecies, before a formal split can be made.
+They are probably best considered distinct species, with gene flow having ceased at least 1 Mya, but probably more; but more study is required, particularly in the less-sampled subspecies, before a formal split can be made.

-By and large, color variation in either group independently follows Gloger's Rule.
-The Pacific temperate rain forest subspecies F. c. suckleyi males are almost uniformly black on the upperside and have heavy black blotches on the belly, whereas those of the lightest subspecies, F. c. pallidus, have little non-dilute melanin altogether, with gray upperside and reddish underside pattern.
+By and large, color variation in either group independently follows Gloger's rule.
+The Pacific temperate rain forest subspecies F. c. suckleyi males are almost uniformly black on the upperside and have heavy black blotches on the belly, whereas those of the lightest subspecies, F. c. pallidus, have little nondilute melanin altogether, with a gray upperside and reddish underside pattern.
 Nine subspecies are currently accepted: